kris-classes/restart-s1-2022/README.md

 * Wiremu: IP crawler that downloads certificates
 * Joe Zhu: Using Pulumi to deploy a backend API server to AWS EC2
 * Ben Browning: AWS Lambda
-* Myat Lwin:Using SSH key pair to connect Linux EC2 instance*will be changed in last minute*
+* Myat Lwin:Changed the topic and listened to Nick's advice&suggestions*will be added in last minute*
 * John Simmons:  Amazon Gamelift
 * Alice Kokado: Boto3 Python SDK
 * Xinpeng Yang: AWS Lightsail